 North Carolina Controlled Substance Act – Read through the state’s Controlled Substance Act to learn about how certain drugs are classified.

-Raleigh Marijuana Defense Lawyer
+Speak to a Marijuana Defense Lawyer Today

 Misdemeanor marijuana charges may not seem like a big deal, but conviction of the crime will still be on your criminal record.
 If you were arrested for or charged with the crime, contact the Coolidge Law Firm immediately.
 We are passionate about the cause and will fight for your rights.